jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The hard truth is yes, we used to live this way.
 I must remember that.
 It's easy to forget humanity once fought our evolution instead of our natural enemy.

-Our true enemy is Entropy, the catchall term for the continuous change of our environment through ice storms, hurricanes, solar radiation, and everything else, making Life on Earth a precious work in progress.
+Our true enemy is Entropy, the catchall term for the continuous change of our environment through ice storms, hurricanes, solar radiation, and everything else making Life on Earth a precious work in progress.
 For billions of years, every organism has evolved new adaptions to stay ahead of the nasty, brutish, and short-life Entropy can cause.
 Did humanity think we mustn't also be vigilant?

 Of course we must!
-Whenever we feel pain, it's proof Entropy is always on our tail.
+Like any animal, Entropy is always on our tail.
+We feel its pain as a warning to change our ways.

 Yet, we are not biological creatures.
 Did the caveman start a fire with lasers from his eyes?
 Did explorers map the world by flying across oceans?
 No, we are not superheroes.
 Our race, sex, and genetics do not keep us warm or grow our food.
 We are all biological vessels for technological evolution.

 We outrace Entropy by learning the language of our fate; the free and widespread creation, adoption, and replacement of technologies.
-Our technological evolution has the exact requirements of normal evolution.
+Our technological evolution has the exact requirements as the normal evolution that powers everything from slime molds to blue whales.
 We need unfettered innovation to create a variety of new technological adaptions.
 Whichever adaptions most efficiently harness available resources, capture a niche, and are rewarded with a job in Life's holy war against Entropy.

 That's why our most important identity is the tools we use.
 Our tools, not our biology, enable us to find a niche and earn a living.
-But unlike biological animals, we can pick-up and drop tools to become new and improved technological species at will.
-Innovators are thus our heroes, the people who help our technological evolution are our allies, and those who oppose us are our antagonists.
+And, unlike biological animals, we can pick-up and drop tools to become new and improved technological species throughout our lifetime.
+Inventors are thus our heroes, the people who help our technological evolution are our allies, and those who oppose us are our antagonists.

 Seeing ourselves as biological beings had us chasing shadows.
-When we primarily identified with race, gender, or genetics, it allowed technological powerbrokers to become unchallenged gatekeepers who skipped the race of evolution because they convinced people to give them resources for free.
-Distracted by the darkness, we let antagonists justify their advantage by spinning ideological stories about their supposed racial, gender, education, or noble superiority.
+When we primarily identified with race, gender, or genetics, it allowed those with control over an important technology, from supervisors to princes, to become gatekeepers if they so desired.
+These antagonists justified their technological advantage by spinning biological and ideological stories about their supposed racial, gender, education, or noble superiority.

+We'd fight back by overcoming these stories, only to see them pop up again.
+Turns out racism, sexism, elitism are each shadows of antagonism.
+By chasing ideological shadows, we'd let antagonists keep their advantage and avoid re-running the race of technological evolution when new technology was invented.

 We were born free, but everywhere our technological evolution was chained.

 Yet, even with all their talented storytelling, antagonists always failed.
 They proved human survival on this lifeboat called Earth is not based on our biology.
 Anyone who ever preached biological superiority fell in the face of technological progress.

 That progress was so sporadic and uncertain it allowed Entropy to often catch up.
 The pain of its attacks was called recessions, civil wars, depressions, and revolutions.
-The real cause in these human affairs was never about culture, policy, or history; it was the about thwarted evolution; i.e. the stream of adaptions needed to outrun Entropy were stalled because people wouldn't, or couldn't, adopt them.
+The real cause in these human affairs was not failed government policy or unfair history; it was about thwarted evolution; i.e. the stream of adaptions needed to outrun Entropy were stalled because people wouldn't, or couldn't, adopt them.

 Ironically, the people who benefitted most from keeping Entropy away would invite it back by antagonizing evolution.
 Antagonists merely set the stage for society's suffering and their downfall.
 Natural selection requires a daily and hour scrutinizing, throughout the world, of every adaption, even the slightest.